 SEO moves fast.
-Staying up-to-date on changes to your site and your pages’ rankings is crucial.
+Staying up-to-date on changes to your site and your pages’ rankings is crucial to maintaining your SEO strategy.

 SEO alerts allow you to know what optimizations need to be in place to avoid a loss in rankings on the SERP, but this proves to be a challenge for enterprise-level sites.
 Just think of how many pages your own site has — it could be thousands, or millions!

 In this post, we’ll cover two kinds of SEO alerts: content change alerts and ranking alerts.
 You’ll learn the importance of using automation to streamline your SEO and stay ahead of the game.
 So, let’s get started.